zhangkai1989a/DeepSpeedExamples/training/DeepSpeed-ZenFlow/finetuning/README.md

 ## Key Insight
 Steps like 5，6 and 7 are accumulation steps where ZenFlow overlaps part of the optimizer step in the background.
 These steps remain fast (~700ms).

-Steps 8 performs the remaining part of optimizer step and updates parameters to the GPU (2–2.2s).
+Step 8 performs the remaining part of optimizer step and updates parameters to the GPU (2–2.2s).

 Without ZenFlow, a full update would take nearly 4 seconds, and ZenFlow distributes half of this cost across earlier accumulation steps via asynchronous overlap.